Antarctica: Scout trip to NZ’s Scott Base and surrounding climate science field sites

-November 2017 I took a very special trip to the bottom of the world as a guest of New Zealand Antarctic Research Institute (NZARI).
+November 2017 I took a special trip to the bottom of the world as a guest of New Zealand Antarctic Research Institute (NZARI).
 My purpose was to look for future story potential and collect visual assets.
-Working out of New Zealand's Scott Base we took Hagglunds (ice tanks) to three different field camps where NZARI scientists were studying the ice looking for signs of climate change.
+Working out of New Zealand's Scott Base, we took Hagglunds (ice tanks) to three different field camps where NZARI scientists were studying the ice looking for signs of climate change.

-We also had an epic heli flight through the Dry Valleys, visited Captain Robert Falcon Scott's well–preserved 1911 Terra Nova Hut, descended under the ice via the Observation “Obs” Tube on McMurdo Base, had an unexpected overnight at Marble Point fuel outpost when weather grounded us, and ran the McMurdo 5K Thanksgiving Turkey Trot (in costume!).
+We also took an epic heli flight through the Dry Valleys, visited Captain Robert Falcon Scott's well–preserved 1911 Terra Nova Hut, descended under the ice via the Observation “Obs” Tube on McMurdo Base, had an unexpected overnight at Marble Point fuel outpost when weather grounded us, and ran the McMurdo 5K Thanksgiving Turkey Trot (in costume!).

 Going down the Observation “Obs” Tube, under the ice at McMurdo Station.